 Preparing salmon for your salmon tacos is simple.
 Season it well with salt, pepper, paprika, ginger and a pinch of cayenne pepper and cook in a skillet/pan with a little olive oil until ready.

 Then, flake the flesh with 2 forks – it will easily separate.

-Next to make is some kind of a sauce that will go well with salmon tacos.
+Next to make is some kind of sauce that will go well with salmon tacos.
 I like homemade aioli or a quick yogurt-based sauce.

 What salmon should I use to make salmon tacos?

 Fresh or frozen fillets are the best choices.
 They can be with or without skin.
 If you choose with skin, make sure to remove it before you flake the cooked fish.

 Tips for making the best salmon tacos

 - Cooking salmon too long will result in a dried-out fish, so it is good to keep an eye on it.
 The cooking time will depend on the thickness of your fillets as well as the heat and pan used.